wpenris/docs/content/refguide/published-rest-operation.md

 ### <a name="description"></a>3.2 Description

 The description provides a complete overview of what the operation does.
-You can use [GitHub-flavored markdown](gfm-syntax) for rich text.
+This description can contain [GitHub-flavored markdown](gfm-syntax) for rich text formatting.

 ## 4 Example